alvarezloaiciga/webchat/README.md

       typingIndicatorForeground: string, // Foreground of the typing indicator gradient.
 Flashes with `typingIndicatorBackground`
       typingIndicatorBackground: string, // Background of the typing indicator gradient.
 Flashes with `typingIndicatorForeground`
       browserTheme: string, // Theme color used by some browsers (e.g. Chrome for Android) to style the address bar and other browser components.
-      shadow: string // Color of drop shadow displayed around webchat.
+      shadow: string // Color of drop shadow displayed around Web Chat.
 Set to `null` to not display a shadow.
     }
     ```
-  * description: Color values for webchat
+  * description: Color values for Web Chat
   * defaults:
     ```javascript
     {